unyt-org/newsletter-archive/2025/March/en.md

 Additionally, Dave is joining our team.
 We look forward to working with both of you!

 # Development
 Our UIX platform has received a major upgrade with version 0.4!
+The development of DATEX Core Rust is progressing well.

 ## [UIX](https://github.com/unyt-org/uix/pulls?q=is:closed%20created:2025-02-01..2024-03-31)